thoth-station/thoth-application/README.md

 ## Separation of Application Components and Application Configuration

-There is a separate `thoth-solver` ArgoCD Application in the `solver/` directory.
+Each component of the Thoth Application is separated into an ArgoCD Application, there is a core Application that contains global configs and secrets.

 ## Use Cases